ned-park/DLASimulator/README.md

 if not specified to prevent infinite loops in dense systems without much inhibition of the random starting placement in small-scale systems).

--n The number of particles to add to the system (defaults to 0).
+-n The number of particles to add to the system (defaults to 0) so it is recommended to set.

 -t The type of system to simulate.
 Accepted values are `c` for a closed periodic simulation and `o` for an open simulation (defaults to `c`).